PhD Comprehensive Examination

 * In the interest of efficiency, the questions will be emailed by the Graduate Administrator to the candidate at the beginning of each block.
 Likewise, the answers will be emailed by the candidate to the Graduate Administrator and all of the Examination Committee members at the end of each block.

-The Comprehensive Examination process is typically not started until all mandatory coursework is completed as coursework comprises part of the preparatory work for the exam.
-Once the supervisor and candidate agree the candidate is ready, they begin the process of forming a Comprehensive Examination Committee.
+The Comprehensive/Proposal Examination process is typically not started until all mandatory coursework is completed as coursework comprises part of the preparatory work for the exam.
+Once the supervisor and candidate agree the candidate is ready, they begin the process of forming an Examination Committee.

 Comprehensive Examination Committee